 Realize people will understand your trying to make friends in a new city

 In general you shouldn't feel ashamed of wanting to make friends, but I know some people are self-conscious about it anyways, and feel like they're some needy wretch who's bothering all the people who already have social circles.
-If you're new in town people will think it's normal and understandable if you're out there trying to meet some new friends.
+If you're new in town people will think it's normal and understandable if you're trying to meet some new friends.
 It's what anyone would do.
 They know you're starting from scratch because you just moved somewhere new, not because you're flawed and unlovable.
-They won't look at your pitifully if you try to strike up a conversation with them or invite them to hang out.
+They won't look at you with pity if you try to strike up a conversation with them or invite them to hang out.
 In fact, they may respect your gumption for trying to meet them.